 Buckham Down

-Starting in the hidden car park and picnic area on Buckham Down walk along its ridge with wide open views of patchwork fields to both the north of the county and south to the sea.
-Cross over the 'first ever' road tunnel to the top of Horn Park, neighbouring one of the most unique fossil … Continue reading Buckham Down
+Start in the hidden car park and picnic area on the slopes of Buckham Down to follow the peak of the high ridge.
+Admire wide open views of scattered patchwork fields to both the north and south, with contrasting vistas inland and out to sea.
+Cross over the 'first ever' road tunnel to the top … Continue reading Buckham Down

 Turnworth